 Built over the course of almost six centuries, the ecclesiastical building is dedicated to St Mary of the Nativity.
 There, you can admire the impressive façade; mythical beasts, church scenes, and even a dinosaur are carved into the marble exterior.

 For a fee, you can also wander inside the Duomo (worshippers can still enter for free) and also ascend onto the cathedral’s magnificent terraces.
-For the best view of Milan from above, head up onto the Duomo’s terraces at sunset!
+For the best view of Milan from above, head up onto the Duomo’s magnificent rooftop terraces at sunset!
 Check here to book tickets in advance!

 Enjoy a drink at Bar Luce, Largo Isarco, 2, 20139 Milano MI, Italy (Wes Anderson’s Bar)